Nickthecan/Nickthecan/README.md

   - LinkedIn: www.linkedin.com/in/nicholas-amancio
 ##
 - 🔭 I’m currently working on
+  - Quiz Slayer: A web application that allows users to create study guides and learn them through an idle fighting game
+  - Bronco Hacks Application Portal: An Application Portal Website for my School's Computer Science Society club's Hackathon
+  - CPP CSS Website: Redesigning the Frontend for my school's Computer Science Society Club [Website](https://cppcss.club/)
+  - Japanese-Notebook: A website that can help keep track of my Japanese language learning skills.
   - Sky-CotL-Bot: A discord bot that web scrapes to give information for the video game "Sky: Children of the Light"
-  - Japanese-Notebook: A website that can help keep track of my Japanese language learning skills.
   - Digital Garden: A mobile app for tracking expenses with a interesting twist by nurturing a virtual tree
-  - Bronco Hacks Application Portal: An Application Portal Website for my School's Computer Science Society club's Hackathon
 - 🌱 I’m currently learning
   - Software Engineering
   - UI/UX Design Principles Research